MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Fixed**

 - Fix the invalid ``StringIndexOutOfBoundsException`` when drawing the last character of a string using ``TransformPainter.drawScaledSubstringBilinear()``.

 FrontPanel
 """"""""""

 **Added**

-- Add the classes, interfaces, enumeration, registration methods and utility methods to implement the drawing of the strings and manage the custom fonts.
+- Add the classes, interfaces, enumeration, registration and utility methods to implement the drawing of strings and the handling of custom fonts.
 - Add ``LLUIDisplay.getByteOrder()`` to retrieve the embedded VEE Port's memory endianness.
 - Add the API ``LLUIDisplay.isImageClosed()`` to replace the deprecated API ``LLUIDisplay.isClosed()``.